wp-plugins/nooz/readme.txt

 3. Custom section for external press coverage

 == Changelog ==

+= 0.4.0 =
+* better plugin internals
+* revised autoloader prevents interference with our other plugins
+* added uninstall

 = 0.3.0 =
 * prompt editor role (and up) to create default press pages